freddolino-lab/ShapeME/README.md

 ### Using continuous scores

-We recommend that if the user is using categorical data that they first convert their scores to robust z-scores using a tool such as [`bgtools`](https://github.com/jwschroeder3/bgtools.git), then manually create the required input file with paired sequence names and scores.
+We recommend that if the user is using continuous data that they first convert their scores to robust z-scores using a tool such as [`bgtools`](https://github.com/jwschroeder3/bgtools.git), then manually create the required input file with paired sequence names and scores.

-Then, within `find_motifs.py`,
+Then, when running `ShapeME.py`, set `--continuous <n>` at the command line, where `<n>` must be replaced with the number of binds to quantize the continuous scores into.

 # Running ShapeME